3.30.005 Organization.

 - 5. The conditions under which the work may resume.

-- B. The stop work order will be posted by the Director at a conspicuous location at the site.
+- B. The stop work order will be posted by the City Administrator at a conspicuous location at the site.
 In addition, a copy of the order will either be personally delivered or sent to the property owner and any person authorized to act on the owner’s behalf, if identified, by regular first-class mail.

 - C. It is unlawful for any person to remove, obscure, mutilate, or otherwise damage a stop work order.